Utsav02/Quarantime-Arrival-System/README.md

 ##User Story
 The user should be able to
 - add new students to the database
-- delete students from database
+- see a particular student's detail
-- see where the students are quarantining themselves in
+- see names of all students quarantining on campus
+- retrieve total number of international arrival
+- total number of arrivals
-- see all names of students who have arrived on campus
+- retrieve names of students with positive test report

 :